 What other drugs will affect Lasix?

-If you take sucralfate (Carafate), take it at least 2 hours before or after you take Lasix.
+If you also take sucralfate, take your furosemide dose 2 hours before or 2 hours after you take sucralfate.

 More about Lasix (furosemide)